Former BCCI secretary Amitabh Chaudhary no more | Sports-Games

 He had also served as a BCCI joint secretary and was an administrative manager with the Indian team on a few occasions.

-However, his toughest assignment was the 2005 tour of Zimbabwe, where the much publicised fall-out happened between erstwhile captain Sourav Ganguly and then coach Greg Chappell.
+However, his toughest assignment was the 2005 tour of Zimbabwe, where the much-publicized fall-out happened between erstwhile captain Sourav Ganguly and then coach Greg Chappell.

-In fact, it was during that infamous tour that Chappell had sent the e-mail to BCCI president Sharad Pawar, recommending exclusion of Ganguly and a host of other senior players.
+It was during that infamous tour that Chappell had sent the e-mail to BCCI president Sharad Pawar, recommending the exclusion of Ganguly and a host of other senior players.

-Chaudhary wasn't allowed to function by the COA and it often led to a lot of acrimony.
+Chaudhary wasn't allowed to function by the COA and it often led to a lot of acrimonies.

-He was also at the thick of things when the ugly feud between former skipper Virat Kohli and the then head coach Anil Kumble came out in the open.
+He was also in the thick of things when the ugly feud between former skipper Virat Kohli and the then head coach Anil Kumble came out in the open.

-However, Chaudhary was a marvellous raconteur and often on the sidelines of various BCCI meetings would regale his audience with stories that would have everyone in splits.
+However, Chaudhary was a marvelous raconteur and often on the sidelines of various BCCI meetings would regale his audience with stories that would have everyone in splits.
+Ganguly, Shah ''shocked'' by sudden demise ------------------------------------------------ BCCI President Ganguly, who was the Indian captain when Chaudhary became the manager for the first time, recalled their association of more than a decade and a half. ''I am shocked and saddened to learn of the sad demise of Mr. Amitabh Choudhary.
+I had a long association with him and have always cherished our meetings.
+I got to know him first on the tour of Zimbabwe when I was leading India, and he was the Team Manager,'' Ganguly said in a press release.

+''Over time, our interactions grew and his passion for the sport was evident.
+Today, we have a world-class stadium and complex in Ranchi and it is thanks to his vision and relentless efforts.
+My thoughts and sympathy are with his friends and family in this hour of grief,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)